Anirban166/Computex/README.md

-# Quadratics
-Java Computational Project with polynomial (ADT), vector and trigonometric calculators.
+# ADT Calculator (+ maybe an instant messenger, working on it)
 ```
-To be updated on 29/09/19 UTC 03-05:00
+To be updated on 29/10/19 UTC 03-05:00
 ```